NVAnjelo/nvanjelo.github.io/content/en/documentation/code/Classes/classRivet_1_1FourVector.md

 ---

-title: "Rivet::FourVector"
+title: 'class Rivet::FourVector'
-summary: "Specialisation of VectorN to a general (non-momentum) Lorentz 4-vector. "
+description: "Specialisation of VectorN to a general (non-momentum) Lorentz 4-vector. "

 ---